KaronLan/CSE-15L/lab-report-2-week-3.md

 }
 ```
 ![](lab-2-screenshots/searchEngine.png)
-my code does not work at all.
 * Method called: handleRequest
 * Values of the relevant arguments: localhost:5002
 * Values of relevant fields of the class: Nothing is changed in this method.
 We only open up the webpage.

 ![](lab-2-screenshots/add1.png)
-There is a null pointer exception that I don't know how to fix.
 * Method called: handleRequest
 * Values of the relevant arguments:  localhost:5002/add?s=apple
 * Values of relevant fields of the class: ArrayList items = [apple]